 In event of a bad investment or downturn in the economy, too much debt can crush your finances.
 This post will discuss what levels I think are simply too much.

 Cash is used as the denominator so we can measure financial risk.
 It’s all fine and dandy to have equity as the denominator, but when shit hits the fan, your equity could disappear in a nanosecond.
-Having cash is the true safety net, especially with rates moving higher in 2018/2019.
+Having cash is the true safety net.
 Do not count on equity!

 Measuring Financial Risk And Security